E (New York City Subway service): Creation and extensions

 In 1949, Saturday afternoon trains were cut back from eight cars to five cars.
 On October 24, 1949, the E was extended during weekday rush hours to Broadway–East New York, running local via the Fulton Street Line to allow A trains to run express.
 Several trains continued to terminate at 71st Avenue after the morning rush hour.
 At the same time, the headway between rush hour trains in the peak-direction was reduced from four minutes to three minutes.
 The Queens Boulevard Line's extension to 179th Street opened on December 11, 1950, and E trains were extended from 169th Street to terminate there.
 In 1952, trains were lengthened from five-car trains to six-car trains on Saturday mornings, afternoons, and evenings.

-On June 30, 1952, two morning rush hour trips on the E train were added, running between 71st Avenue and Jay Street.
-Midday service began operating on eight-minute headways instead of six-minute headways, evening service began operating on ten-minute headways instead of eight-minute headways, and late night service began operating on twenty-minute headways, instead of fifteen-minute headways.
-With the July 5, 1952, timetable, E trains began running every eight minutes during the morning and afternoon on Saturday, instead of every six minutes during the morning rush hour, and every seven minutes during the morning and afternoon.
-During late evenings, trains began running every twelve minutes, instead of every eight minutes.
+On June 30, 1952, two morning rush hour trips on both the E and F trains, running between 71st Avenue and Jay Street.
+E and F trains each began running every three minutes for 24 minutes in the AM rush, and every 3.5 minutes for 45 minutes in the PM rush.
+Midday E service began operating on eight-minute headways instead of six-minute headways, evening service began operating on ten-minute headways instead of eight-minute headways, and late night service began operating on twenty-minute headways, instead of fifteen-minute headways.
+With the July 5, 1952 timetable, E trains began running every eight minutes during the morning and afternoon on Saturday, instead of every six minutes during the morning rush hour, and every seven minutes during the morning and afternoon.
+During late evenings, trains began running every twelve minutes instead of every eight minutes.